If you plan on making blogging your full-time job (which I hope you are) then you need to understand how important it is to keep readers on your site.

 It’s a good idea to monetize your blog, but don’t be blinded by greed or you will push readers away.

-If you look at my site for example, you’ll see I use ads, but I use one or two max per page and make sure they aren’t in your face.
+If you look at my site for example, you’ll see I use ads, but I use a few per page and make sure they aren’t crazy in your face.

 I hate it when I visit a blog and ads are everywhere that it distracts me from what I am trying to read.